Counseling (The Office): Synopsis

-Michael Scott (Steve Carell) is assigned six hours of counseling with Toby Flenderson (Paul Lieberstein) after he physically reprimanded his nephew Luke (Evan Peters) in "Nepotism", but Michael refuses to speak to Toby.
-One hour into their session, Toby tells Michael that he will not fill in the official assessment form unless Michael talks to him, so Michael begins telling ridiculous stories, such as being raised by wolves and getting probed by Alf.
+Michael Scott is assigned six hours of counseling with Toby Flenderson after he physically reprimanded (spanked) his nephew Luke in "Nepotism", but Michael refuses to speak to Toby.
+One hour into their session, Toby tells Michael that the hour will not count towards Michael's punishment because Michael didn't speak at all, so Michael begins telling ridiculous stories, such as being raised by wolves and getting probed by ALF.
 Toby pretends to admit defeat, then tries the common counseling method of playing games with the client to get them to open up more.
 Unaware he is even undergoing counseling, the method works, and Michael opens up to Toby about his personal history and relationships with people.
 At one point, he mentions seeing a baseball game with his stepfather where he was told that the team's manager deserved respect and how he never forgot that, and Toby makes an important discovery that Michael needs to be liked.
 Michael eventually realizes what is happening, gets angry at Toby, and insults and denigrates his counseling ability.
 Toby gives up and gives Michael the official form, allowing him to fill it out however he wants.
 In his haste, Michael accidentally checks off on the form that he is severely depressed and homicidal.
-Gabe Lewis (Zach Woods) contacts Toby, confused by his extreme assessment of Michael.
+Gabe Lewis contacts Toby, confused by his extreme assessment of Michael.
 Although Michael initially blames Toby for the mishap, he turns his ire to Gabe, even making Toby laugh with his impression.
 Michael openly offers to return to the break room with Toby and "bang this out".
 At the end of the episode, they are both talking and drawing pictures.